 Since Dubai is quite a large city and attractions are spread out, location is important.
 The city has two main centers, so I recommend staying somewhere between them.

 For more standard hotel ideas and options, check out this custom list of 3 to 5-star Dubai hotels.
 Overall, just remember to consider proximity to attractions on your list.

-Good value is certainly within reach if you’ll consider renting an Airbnb in Dubai.
-You’ll be able to get a slice of local life too, since Dubai Airbnbs tend to be available in locations where it’s harder to find a hotel.
+Good value is certainly within reach if you’ll consider renting a vacation apartment in Dubai.
+You’ll be able to get a slice of local life too, since apartment rentals tend to be available in locations where it’s harder to find a hotel.

-If you’re open to it, I definitely recommend looking at Airbnb rentals in the famous Dubai Marina.
+If you’re open to it, I definitely recommend looking at VRBO rentals in the famous Dubai Marina.
 This area will afford you convenient access to endless bars and restaurants.

-Alternatively, you can also find killer deals with Airbnb rentals in downtown Dubai.
+Alternatively, you can also find killer deals on vacation apartment rentals in downtown Dubai.
 Just south of the Burj Khalifa, you’ll find loads of luxurious rentals with jaw-dropping views of Dubai’s skyline.

 Cool off at Aquaventure Waterpark if waterparks are your thing.
 The park is liberal and relaxed, mostly filled with westerners.
 Women can wear western bathing suits without any issue.

 Stroll along the Dubai Marina once the temperatures outside cool down.
 The vibe is very calm and eating outside is popular, taking in the skyline of the super-tall towers.
 Locals and tourists wonderfully mix here.
 After dinner try some flavored shisha.

 Dubai Gay Bars & Nightlife